Attention Deficit Hyperactivity Disorder (ADHD) medication shortage

 • The symptoms are persistent at home and in school

-• The symptoms are impacting the child’s ability to carry out day-to-day tasks*
+• The symptoms are impacting the child’s ability to access education and social opportunities to their full potential

 • You have evidence/information from those close to the child from a home and school setting

-• You an evidence/demonstrate techniques used to support the child to date at home and at school
+• You can evidence/demonstrate techniques used to support the child to date at home and at school

 • You can provide the child's latest end of year school report by email to: Community Paediatrics Team — whcnhs.access.commpaeds@nhs.net